 The significant accounting policies presented in the consolidated financial statements are summarized below.
-Except for the changes in accounting policies specifically indicated in notes 3(a) and 4(k), the following accounting policies were applied consistently throughout the periods presented in the consolidated financial statements.
+The following accounting policies were applied consistently throughout the periods presented in the consolidated financial statements.

 (a) Statement of compliance

 These consolidated financial statements have been prepared in accordance with the Regulations Governing the Preparation of Financial Reports by Securities Issuers (hereinafter referred to as "the Regulations") and the International Financial Reporting Standards, International Accounting Standards, IFRIC Interpretations and SIC Interpretations endorsed and issued into effect by the Financial Supervisory Commission, R.O.C. (hereinafter referred to as "the IFRSs endorsed by the FSC").